Roland Patros (b. 1929) | Original Oil on Canvas | Chiaroscuro & Oriental-Influenced Composition | Mid-late 20th Century

 Description

 This captivating original oil painting by listed artist Roland Patros exemplifies his mastery of chiaroscuro and tonal gradation.
-Measuring 48.25 inches by 24.25 inches, the work radiates a soft, atmospheric quality achieved through his signature blending of monochromatic tones and rich contrasts of light and shadow.
-The composition reflects the artist’s distinctive Oriental influence, creating a refined yet dramatic visual presence.
+The work radiates a soft, atmospheric quality achieved through the artist’s signature blending of monochromatic tones and dramatic contrasts of light and shadow.
+The composition reflects Patros’ distinctive stylistic influences, combining European academic training with subtle Oriental inspiration to create a refined yet expressive visual presence.

 About the Artist – Roland Patros

-Born in Timisoara, Romania, in 1929, Roland Patros developed a deep passion for painting from an early age before immigrating to the United States in 1964.
-His work is renowned for:
+Born in Timișoara, Romania in 1929, Roland Patros developed a passion for painting at an early age before immigrating to the United States in 1964.
+His artistic style is widely recognized for its atmospheric tonal depth, careful modeling of light and shadow, and a refined monochromatic palette that gives his paintings a striking sense of dimensionality.

 Features